npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 ### Set up your TypeScript project

 Complete the following steps on your laptop or desktop.
-You don't need to install or edit anything else on your machine's single-board computer (aside from `viam-server` which you already did); you'll be running the TypeScript code from your personal computer.
+You don't need to install or edit anything else on your machine's single-board computer (aside from `viam-server` which you already did); you'll be developing your TypeScript app from your personal computer and deploying it to Viam.

 {{< table >}}
 {{% tablestep number=1 %}}